-Ewald deserves greater recognition for his contribution to the interpretation of X-ray diffraction patterns that he has hitherto been accorded-unlike Laue or the Braggs he was not awarded a Nobel Prize.
+The story of Ewald's thesis topic is given in Section 8.1 and it is clear that Ewald deserves greater recognition for his contribution to the interpretation of X-ray diffraction patterns than he has hitherto been accorded-unlike Laue or the Braggs he was not awarded a Nobel Prize.
 Yet his doctor's thesis of 1912, which he discussed with Laue, contained within it the basis of the 'reciprocal lattice and reflecting sphere construction' analysis of the geometry of (X-ray) diffraction which is equivalent to Bragg's law.
 Indeed, it was only after reading Laue, Friedrich and Knipping's published papers that Ewald realized the relevance of his own approach and, in particular, the applicability of the formula in his thesis which he had brought to the attention of Laue but which in fact he (Laue) had not used.